-Sarasota Elder Law & Guardianship Attorneys Helping You Protect Your Loved Ones
+Elder Law And Avoiding Guardianship: Helping You Protect Yourself And Your Loved Ones.

-Creating a Life Care Plan for your Long-term Care
+Creating A Life Care Plan For Your Long-Term Care Needs

-A Life Care Plan includes care coordination services performed by a life care coordinator who is experienced in helping families develop, implement and monitor care arrangements for elderly or disabled loved ones.
-Life care coordinators help caregivers sidestep burnout while enabling loved ones to age with dignity in the least restrictive environment.
-They also:
+A life care plan includes health care coordination services which can be performed by our case manager or another professional case manager to help families develop, implement and monitor care arrangements for elderly or disabled loved ones.
+Case managers help family caregivers avoid burnout by providing alternative community resources while enabling loved ones to age with dignity in the least restrictive environment.
+The case manager may also:

-- Conduct assessments to identify problems, develop care plans including eligibility and need for care services
+- Conduct assessments to identify problems, develop care plans and assists in the arrangements for health care treatment and services

 - Arrange and monitor in-home health or companion services

-- Act as a liaison between elders and family members living at a distance, monitoring their situation and identifying problems
+- Act as a liaison between elders and family members living at a distance, monitoring their situation, taking them to their doctor appointments and identifying problems

-- Transition the elder to a new living situation including a retirement community, assisted living or a skilled nursing facility
+- Transition the elderly to a new living situation including a retirement community, assisted living or a skilled nursing facility

-- Review medical issues and refer specialists as necessary
+- Review medical issues with your doctor or other health care providers and refer to specialists as necessary

-- Provide independent advocacy to the elder and their family concerning health care products and services
+- Provide independent advocacy to the elderly and their family concerning health care products and services

 How Life Care Planning Works